ArvinVeiyon/WFB-ng-for-all/Home.md

 ## WFB-NG is an opensource digital FPV and telemetry system.

+This project can be used to create a video and control link between drone and regular laptop with commodity wifi hardware.

 ## Main features:
  - 1:1 map RTP to IEEE80211 packets for minimum latency (doesn't serialize to byte steam)
  - Smart FEC support (immediately yeild packet to video decoder if FEC pipeline without gaps)